x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/use-connectors-to-configure-mail-flow/set-up-connectors-for-secure-mail-flow-with-a-partner.md

 The connector is created.

 > [!NOTE]
 > If you need more information, you can click the **Help** or **Learn More** links.
 In particular, see [Identifying email from your email server](https://docs.microsoft.com/previous-versions/exchange-server/exchange-150/dn910993(v=exchg.150)) for help in configuring certificate or IP address settings for this connector.
-The wizard will guide you through setup.
+The wizard will guide you through the setup.

 ### For Classic EAC